trisberg/riff-jvm-buildpack/README.md

-# riff-mvn-buildpack
+# riff-jvm-buildpack
-Experimental buildpack v3 for riff Java function builds using Maven
+Experimental buildpack v3 for riff Java functions builds using Maven or Gradle